jacintak/jacintak.github.io/model/index.md

 My PhD pipeline is organised as a multi-repository data pipeline in the following structure:

 1. Handling raw data
-    - This is for cleaning my trait data
+    - This is for cleaning my trait data and collating datasets across multiple raw data sources
 2. Analysing my trait data
+    - This is for the non-modelling part of my PhD on the adaptation and evolution of insect life cycles
+    - This is where I prepare the input data for the mechanistic developmental model
 3. The mechanistic model for single site modelling of species phenology.
-Including the code
+Including the code for the model.
 4. The mechanistic model for single site modelling, raster modelling and supercomputer modelling of species distribution

 ## Single or multi repos?
 Multi-repository structures have their disadvantages but were suitable for me.
 Each repository corresponds to a stage in my data pipeline.
 Because the mechanistic model was not the only component of my PhD research, there are data and analyses which were not relevant to the end model and which I wanted to separate from the modelling component.
 A single repository might be more efficient if the model is the main component of the model.

 ## About the repositories {#about}
-Repositories 1 and 2 are for processing my experimental data on the thermal response of egg development into a format for the model (Input data).
-Repositories 3 and 4 contain the model themselves.
-The outputs of repositories 1 and 2 are called in as input for the relevant model.
+I split the mechanistic model output across two repos becuase I was applying the same model to different questions and focal species.
+I also tried different ways of building a mechanistic model to serve the same purpose.

 You can check the documentation within each repository for details.
 A breif description is provided below.

 ### 1. PhD-raw-data